Coevolution of Intracluster Light and Brightest Cluster Galaxies: Correlation between ICL components and cluster properties

-The mean in-situ stellar mass fraction of the ICL is $0.15 \pm 0.06$ per cent, so we select 19 clusters with mass fraction $>0.21$ and 19 clusters with mass fraction $<0.09$.
-Clusters with a high percentage of in-situ material in the ICL were more likely to be in an intermediate state, slightly less likely to be in a relaxed state, and less likely to be disturbed than those with a low percentage.
+The mean in situ stellar mass fraction of the ICL is $15 \pm 6$ per cent, so we select 19 clusters with mass $> 21$ {per cent} and 19 clusters with mass $< 9$ {per cent}.
+Clusters with a high percentage of in situ material in the ICL were more likely to be in an intermediate state, slightly less likely to be in a relaxed state, and less likely to be disturbed than those with a low percentage.
 In the upper selection, 5 per cent (1/19) were disturbed, 26 per cent (5/19) were relaxed, and 68 per cent (13/19) were intermediate.
 In the lower sample, 26 per cent (5/19) were disturbed, 21 per cent (4/19) were relaxed, and 53 per cent (10/19) were intermediate.
-Notably, clusters with a high fraction of in-situ material in the ICL are considerably less likely to be disturbed than those with a high fraction of completed mergers and stripped material, which is likely a result of ongoing disruption resulting in the in-situ material in the ICL being less significant.
-Clusters with a high percentage of in-situ material in the ICL are more likely to be in an intermediate state, which is possibly due to in-situ material formed in the BCG being ejected during a past major merger.
-Clusters with a higher in-situ fraction in the ICL were more highly concentrated.
-The upper in-situ sample had a mean concentration of $6.6 \pm 1.3$, and the lower sample $4.8 \pm 1.4$, indicating that clusters with larger in-situ fractions in the ICL are more evolved.
+Notably, clusters with a high fraction of in situ material in the ICL are considerably less likely to be disturbed than those with a high fraction of completed mergers and stripped material, which is likely a result of ongoing disruption resulting in the in situ material in the ICL being less significant.
+Clusters with a high percentage of in situ material in the ICL are more likely to be in an intermediate state, which is possibly due to in-situ material formed in the BCG being ejected during a past major merger.
+Clusters with a higher in situ fraction in the ICL were more highly concentrated.
+The upper in situ sample had a mean concentration of $6.6 \pm 1.3$, and the lower sample $4.8 \pm 1.4$, indicating that clusters with larger in situ fractions in the ICL are more evolved.
 The upper selection was less likely to have a more recent major merger than the lower fraction, although within uncertainties.
 The upper selection had a most recent major merger $6.5 \pm 3.2$ Gyr ago, and the lower at $5.5 \pm 3.5$ Gyr ago.